pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ![Silver ingot, with candlestick parts below it, and lead disc between those; found by diving on the St Anthony and photographed after landing by Anthony Randall.
 Anthony suggests the lead piece is a seal from one of the suits of armour listed in the cargo.](website-images/5-Ingot-and-candle-sockets.JPG)

 *Silver ingot with candlestick parts below it, and lead disc between those; found by diving on the St Anthony and photographed after landing by Anthony Randall.
 Anthony suggests the lead piece is a seal from one of the suits of armour listed in the cargo.*

+## 2 *Schiedam*, PW 1000049; Dutch flute, wrecked 1684, Jangye-ryn, Gunwalloe

+### The Site and its Discovery

+Anthony Randall found nine iron guns at Jangye-ryn in 1971.
+Over the next decade, he dived here with a team, initially Roy Davis, Michael Hall, Richard Larn, Peter McBride, Kenneth Simpson, Michael Stevens and Ian Spooner.
+The wreck was identified, from the style of its guns, with the notorious loss of the English prize Schiedam sailing from Tangier.

+The site was designated a PW in 1982.
+Licensed diving continued when the ever-shifting sand and gravel revealed the wreckage.
+In 1982, for example, divers could discern 3 guns.
+Two small excavations were made through loose material to reach the concreted remains, and several pewter artefacts were found.
+In 1983 even less was visible.
+In 1984, though, the team could see a dozen guns, and used a datum line, fixed daily among the gullies and reefs, to start measuring in these ‘landmarks’ of an ever-changing site.

+Many artefacts have been recovered, among them cannons, pewter and copper kitchen ware, bronze castings, grenades, worked marble, and some timbers and other organic material preserved in sand.
+In 2026 licensed divers David Gibbins and the late Mark Milburn found 3 half-hundredweight bronze merchant’s weights, bearing the arms of Portugal, attributed to the Portuguese occupation of Tangier and dated to c1500.
+David recovered the weights in 2020 for conservation, publication and display (forthcoming).

+### The Story of the Wreck

+Schiedam was a fluyt or merchantman of c400 tons from Hoorn in Holland.
+Sailing in the Mediterranean in 1683, she was seized by a Corsair frigate.
+Ten days later she was taken again, by the English ship, James Galley, whose captain was Sir Cloudesley Shovel (later wrecked and drowned on Scilly).
+The James’ log, transcribed by Anthony Randall, notes ‘This morning about ½ an hour past 5 a Clocke, we see a Saile Bere N W b W off us….we ffetcht upon her hoping her to be a Priz ….at 11 a Clock we Came up with her it is a flyboat off 400 Tun: Callid ye Groette Scherdam van Horn….’

+The English took their prize to Tangier, acquired by Charles II in 1661 but now being evacuated as indefensible.
+Samuel Pepys was there, making valuations for compensation purposes.
+Schiedam served as a water carrier, then sailed to England with material stripped from Tangier, and a large ship’s company, and horses.
+The heavy load may have been a factor when she struck at Gunwalloe on April 4th.
+Her people survived, but with much distress.
+A group of caulkers, petitioning the King for unpaid wages, had ‘lost their Clothes, Tools, and other things then on Board’.
+The horses sadly were lost too, with much cargo, although a Richard Sampson salvaged some gear and guns in the aftermath.

+### Heritage of the Schiedam

+You can explore through ‘Wreck and Rescue’ 3D models:

+* [Timber](https://sketchfab.com/3d-models/ships-rib-from-the-wreck-of-the-schiedam-prize-0c2ea267de12447ea26e967ec22869ac), and [carved marble](https://sketchfab.com/3d-models/marble-fragment-from-the-schiedam-prize-wreck-523d2896ebeb4d98975570698b1f4a8c) (2 models); from Museum of Cornish Life, Helston
+* [Lead weight](https://sketchfab.com/3d-models/stm-compass-weight-from-the-shiedam-prize-e2efd85ff41c4c758edf03e13858df87), [nested copper vessels](https://sketchfab.com/3d-models/schiedam-nested-copper-measuring-cups-66a4e964a8c543a594cccf0412945d1d), and [lead box](https://sketchfab.com/3d-models/schiedam-square-section-lead-pot-141cd3ee67644810b7ccb756e6cbe470) (3 models); from Shipwreck Treasure Museum, Charlestown
+* Stern gun, and grenades including wooden bungs, in concreted beach material (4 models); from Robert Felce, Mullion

+All 3D models displayed on Sketchfab can also be downloaded, along with a list and explanation of the file formats, from [this repository](https://github.com/pyscajor/WreckAndRescueAtGunwalloe/tree/main/3D%20models).

+### Acknowledgements

+Sources of information used, which also give further details;

+* Black, J, 2005. *Schiedam, The Lizard, Cornwall*.
+Wessex Archaeology: Salisbury
+* Camidge, K, 2013. *Schiedam Prize Desk-Based Assessment*
+* Catalogue/display text: Museum of Cornish Life, Helston; Royal Cornwall Museum, Truro; Shipwreck Treasure Museum, Charlestown
+* Historic England designation description, Protected Wreck 1000049
+* Historic England archive material, Protected Wrecks licensed divers’ reports
+* Randall, A, 1984.
+Corsairs booty, Samuel Pepys and the last ship out of Tangier *Western Morning News*
+* Copies/transcriptions of documents, and commentary, courtesy of Anthony Randall.